COVID-19 Community of Practice

 Host

-Dr. Mekalai Kumanan, OCFP President, Family Physician, Two Rivers Family Health Team, Chief of Family Medicine, Cambridge Memorial Hospital, Cambridge, ON
+Dr. Mekalai Kumanan, OCFP President, Family Physician, Two Rivers Family Health Team, Deputy Chief of Family Medicine, Cambridge Memorial Hospital, Cambridge, ON

 Moderator